porterjamesj/iou/README.md

 ## Adding and removing people

-Imagine that our imaginary friends get two new roommates, David and Elise.
+Imagine that the three get two new roommates, David and Elise.
 We can add them to the graph like so:

 	$ iou newpeople david elise